 - Identify fracture configuration and any defect in the extensor mechanism

 - Reduce the fracture with two large towel clips or patella reduction clamp

-- Check for articular reduction by assessing posterior aspect of patella to look for step off.
+- Check for articular reduction by assessing the posterior aspect of the patella to look for step off.

 Insert two parallel 2.0-millimeter smooth K wires from an inferior to superior direction till they come out of superior pole.
 Knee flexion may help during K wire insertion [ but it also puts stress on fracture fragments].
 So should be done carefully.

 Wires can be inserted from superior to inferior direction too.